livingcomputermuseum/ContrAlto/Contralto/readme.txt

 To load a disk pack into the virtual Diablo drive, click on the "System" menu and go to "Drive 0 -> Load...".
 You will be presented with a file dialog allowing selection of the disk image (effectively a "virtual disk pack") to be loaded.
-Several images are provided with ContrAlto and are placed in the "ContrAlto Disks" subfolder of your "Documents" folder.
-Select one and click the "Open" button.
+Disk images are not included with ContrAlto but may be found in various places on the Internet -- see Section 3.1.3 for details.

 Once the pack has been loaded, you can start the Alto by clicking on the "System->Start" menu (or hitting Ctrl+Alt+S).
 The display will turn white and